 Luke Duggleby is an award-winning British freelance photographer who has been based in Asia for around 15 years.
 He works predominantly in Asia but also in Africa and further afield shooting a documentary, portraiture and editorial assignments for media, corporate and NGO clients.
 When not on assignment he works on his own personal documentaries.

 His work has been exhibited in the US, across Europe and Asia.
 And he has spoken about his work at a variety of locations from Tedx Khon Kaen, Nelson Mandela University South Africa, The University of York Human Rights Hub to SOAS London.

-Luke has published two books, most recently Salz der Erde (Salt of the Earth) in collaboration with Mikel Landa and published by mareVerlag in Germany, Austria and Switzerland in December 2015.
-Il Lato Invisible del Paradiso - Pellegrinaggi ai Confini del Tibet (The Invisible Side of Paradise - A Pilgrimage in to Tibet's Borderlands) was published by Egon in Italy in 2009.
+Luke has published two books, most recently Salz der Erde (Salt of the Earth) in collaboration with Mikel Landa and published by mareVerlag in Germany, Austria, and Switzerland.
+Il Lato Invisible del Paradiso - Pellegrinaggi ai Confini del Tibet (The Invisible Side of Paradise - A Pilgrimage into Tibet's Borderlands) was published by Egon in Italy in 2009.

 Luke speaks English and Thai and lives in Bangkok, Thailand, with his family all year round.